 If you live anywhere in the cold-weather regions of the United States, you know that we’re going through a major cold patch right now.
-Temperatures have dropped to below-freezing, snow and rain have made travel dangerous, and kids are outside building all sorts of snow creations.

 Minnesota principal Nathan Ziegler, however, has decided to use the freezing cold weather to try a bunch of frigid experiments in a series of YouTube videos he’s dubbed “Minnesota Cold.”
 He’s done everything from breaking a frozen T-shirt to sledding on a frozen towel, several of which have gone viral on the Internet.